MicrosoftDocs/biztalk-docs/his/core/application-integration-3270designer-2.md

 # What is the 3270 Design Tool?

-The 3270 Design Tool is a desktop application that helps you define metadata used by the IBM 3270 connector in Azure Logic Apps to navigate and interact with your 3270 applications.
+To create mainframe metadata for 3270 stream-based artifacts to use in Azure Logic Apps, you can use the 3270 Design Tool.
+This tool is a desktop application that helps you define metadata used by the IBM 3270 connector in Azure Logic Apps to navigate and interact with your 3270 applications.

 :::image type="content" source="media/la-3dtdesigner-main-view1.png" alt-text="HIS Designer for Azure Logic Apps":::